aghand0ur/academic-kickstart/content/authors/adam/_index.md

 - Alumni

 ---
+I am currently working as an Operations Research Developer at IBS Software, Montreal, Canada.
-I have completed my Master of Applied Science (M.A.Sc) degree in Electrical and Computer Engineering at the University of Toronto in September 2019.
-I was part of the computer group and worked under the supervision of Prof. Farid N. Najm in the area of Computer Aided Design (CAD) for integrated circuits.
-I have previously completed my Bachelor in Electrical and Computer Engineering, as well as a minor in Mathematics, at the American University of Beirut.
+I have received my Master of Applied Science (M.A.Sc) degree in Electrical and Computer Engineering at the University of Toronto in November 2019, under supervision of Prof. Farid N. Najm.
+My research topic was in the area of Computer Aided Design (CAD) for integrated circuits (a.k.a EDA).
+We won the Best Paper Award in ICCAD 2020 for the paper related to my Master's thesis.
+I have also received my Bachelor of Engineering (B.E.) in Computer and Communications Engineering, as well as a minor in Mathematics, at the American University of Beirut, in May 2017.